 Most college programs require Standard First Aid & CPR/AED

 Recommended: Emergency First Aid & CPR/AED Level C

 How long Is My Certification Valid For?

-Canadian Red Cross Certificates are valid for 3 years.
-You will be required to recertify before the date of expiry to attend a recertification course.
+Canadian Red Cross First Aid & CPR Level A or C Certificates are valid for 3 years.
+Basic Life Support (HCP) Certificates are valid for 1 year You will be required to recertify before the date of expiry to attend a recertification course.

 I Can Not Attend 2 Consecutive Days- Can I Split a Standard First Aid & CPR Course?